-Daisy Keech Pulls Down Shorts To Expose Her Peachy Posterior Lace Panties
+Daisy Keech Pulls Down Shorts To Expose Her Peachy Posterior In Lace Panties

 Daisy Keech put her peachy posterior on full display in the latest photo that was shared on her Instagram feed.
 The model and social media influencer sizzled in the February 1 upload, which has received rave reviews from her loyal fans.

 Daisy shared the update on a Monday, making the start of the workweek a little brighter.
 The photo had a vintage filter, giving the shot an artistic vibe.
-Daisy posed in the middle of a kitchen, where there were a few appliances and a large sink appeared in front of her.
-While facing her derriere toward the camera, she twisted her shoulders and head to look back toward the camera.
+She posed in the middle of a kitchen, where a few appliances and a large sink appeared in front of her.
+While facing her derrière toward the camera, she twisted her shoulders and head to look back toward the camera.
 Her hands were positioned near her thighs as if she had just pulled her shorts down, exposing even more skin in the process.

 She went scantily clad in a sexy white set that did her nothing but favors.
 She rocked a bra that was crafted out of simple white fabric.
 It featured a semi-sheer body and solid finishing around the edges.
 Its adjustable straps stretched tightly over her shoulders, connecting to a sheer piece in the back.
 The back closure was exposed, hitting midway down the model's back.